tolitius/bb8/README.md

   version        print the version number of bb

 Flags:
   -h, --help                 help for bb
+      --horizon string       horizon server name from the BB8 config file. by default BB8 would look in "home.dir/.bb8/bb8.json" file
+      --horizon-url string   horizon server URL to use for "this" transaction -n, --network string       network name from the BB8 config file. by default BB8 would look in "home.dir/.bb8/bb8.json" file

 Use "bb [command] --help" for more information about a command.
 ```